Planning-nl/app-api-documentation/README_EN.md

 }
 ```

-Some options are also present at the global level.
-In such cases, they override the global level for only this specific item.
+Some options can also be global; in that case, they override the global setting for this item only.

-The `entitySetName` indicates the set to which the operation applies (e.g., *personnelcollection*).
+`entitySetName` specifies the set the operation applies to (e.g. *personnelcollection*).

-The `BatchMethod` specifies *what* operation to perform.
-These methods are explained below.
+`BatchMethod` indicates which operation to perform (explained below).

 ### Batch Methods

-The following methods are supported:
+Supported methods:

 #### UPSERT

-Insert a new item or update an existing one.
-The `BatchRequestItem.entity` is required and specifies the updates to perform.
-This operation is equivalent to the OData POST operation. `entityId` is optional and can be used to update an existing entity.
-Otherwise, the `Id` or `ExternalId` of the entity is used for identification.
+Insert a new item or update an existing one. `BatchRequestItem.entity` is required and contains the updates.
+Equivalent to OData POST. `entityId` is optional; if specified, it updates an existing entity.
+Otherwise, `Id` or `ExternalId` from the entity is used to identify.

-> Note: For certain types, other fields can also be used for identification.
-For example, in `resourcedepartments`, if both a `Resource` and `Department` are specified, an existing record is matched and updated.
+> Note that some types use other fields for identification.
+For example, in `resourcedepartments`, if both `Resource` and `Department` are specified, it tries to match and update an existing record.

 Example: